 There’s a whole slew of different colors you can collect, but the main wild one I see is purple.
-Some sources will say that yellow or white species are inedible, but I haven’t had any problem eating any of the species pictured here, tolerances can vary though, so I suggest sampling some of the other colors than the common blue violet in small amounts to make sure they sit well with you.
+Some sources will say that yellow or white species are inedible, but I haven’t had any problem eating any of the species pictured here (as well as yellow species), tolerances can vary though, so I suggest sampling some of the other colors than the common blue violet in small amounts to make sure they sit well with you.

 The only thing to know culinarily speaking about violets, from my opinion, is that they can be tough.
 They’re not so tough that they aren’t good to eat, when very young they’re excellent, but they get chewier faster than many other greens, from my experience.

 Given that, most of the time when I collect violet greens, they’re going to be cooked, but when they’re very young I might put them in a salad.
 Even young, the leaves are a little textural, but mixed in with some other wilting greens, and maybe a little lard or bacon fat, no one will be the wiser, and you can feel good about serving a healthy green that most people only appreciate with their eyes.

 Lots of comparisons get made between wild cooked greens and spinach, plantain and nettles for example, and to an extent I can agree with nettles (I don’t care for plantain leaves).
 Violets are another story.
 After cooking, young violet leaves can get quite tender and soft.
 They’re one of the best wild approximations to spinach I’ve had.
 As they’re in the Malvaceae, they will be a bit slippery after cooking.

 Another tip for success here is knowing that the smooth, silky texture of cooked violets that I, and many people around the world that eat Malvaceae plants enjoy may not be for everyone.
 To get around the texture if you find it an issue for you or eaters at your house, try cooking them in combination with other greens.